TSBC Equity Policy

 - Vial purchases to recipients if they, their partner, or their existing children do not share ancestry with the donor.
 This allows recipients to create families that have a shared cultural identity.

-- TSBC is committed to assisting all recipients in creating their desired family, including preserving access for those seeking a donor with shared ancestry and culture.
-As sperm can remain frozen for extended periods of time, the equity policy allows TSBC to assist current and future recipients.
-TSBC has been able to develop a small yet diverse catalog.
+TSBC is committed to assisting all recipients in creating their desired family, including preserving access for those seeking a donor with shared ancestry and culture.
+As sperm can remain frozen for extended periods of time, the Equity Policy allows TSBC to assist current and future recipients.
+TSBC has a small and diverse catalog.
 However, there are certain ethnic groups for which TSBC has fewer options in comparison to others.
 Most families seek a donor who shares their ethnic background.
 Prospective parents are willing to look internationally for donors with shared ethnicity when necessary.
 TSBC seeks to provide donor access to as many recipients as possible who are faced with unique challenges in finding a donor who shares their ethnic background and/or race.